PdxCodeGuild/Full-Stack-Day-Class/notes/dev-roles.md

 ## Data Scientist

-Usually not a proper "development" role.
+Usually not a proper development role.
 Does ad-hoc programming and analysis for PMs and business folks.
 Sometimes is in the pursuit of new product features, sometimes is just for company planning.
 Works closely with infrastructure or backend engineers to get data or produce a product.